microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 TA DA, we found the Achilles heel of piece tree.
 A large file, with 1000s of edits, will lead to thousands or tens of thousands of nodes.
 Even though looking up a line is `O(log N)`, where `N` is the number of nodes, that is significantly more than `O(1)` which the line array enjoyed.

 Having thousands of edits is relatively rare.
 You might get there after replacing a commonly occurring sequence of characters in a large file.
-Also, we are talking about microseconds for each `getLineContent` call.
-It is not something we are concerned about at this time.
-Most of `getLineContent` calls are from View Rendering and Tokenizer, and the post processes of line contents are much more time consuming.
+Also, we are talking about microseconds for each `getLineContent` call so it is not something we are concerned about at this time.
+Most of `getLineContent` calls are from view rendering and tokenization, and the post processes of line contents are much more time consuming.
 DOM construction and rendering or tokenization of a view port usually takes tens of milliseconds, in which `getLineContent` only accounts for less than 1%.
-Nevertheless we are considering eventually implementing a normalization step, where we would recreate buffers and nodes if certain conditions such as a high number of nodes are met.
+Nevertheless, we are considering eventually implementing a normalization step, where we would recreate buffers and nodes if certain conditions such as a high number of nodes are met.

 ## Conclusion and gotchas